Code-Institute-Submissions/cherry-mildrew-detection/README.md

 - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site

-## Acknowledgements (optional)
-* In case you would like to thank the people that provided support through this project.